glouppe/info8006-introduction-to-ai/projects/project1/README.md

 ## Deliverables

-You're expected to produce the following deliverables: a *tar.gz* archive containing:
+You're expected to produce a *tar.gz* archive containing:
  - Your report named `report.pdf`.
+This must be at most 5 pages long and based on the following [template](https://github.com/glouppe/info8006-introduction-to-ai/blob/master/projects/project1/template-project1.tex).
-This must be at most 5 pages long.
+	 - Your report must be at most 5 pages long.
+	 - Fill the following [template](https://github.com/glouppe/info8006-introduction-to-ai/blob/master/projects/project1/template-project1.tex) to write your report.
  - Your `astar.py` file containing your implementation of A\* algorithm.
+	 - Put the class template inside `pacmanagent.py` to `astar.py` and fill the `get_action` function.
  - Your `bfs.py` file containing your implementation of BFS algorithm.
+	 - Put the class template inside `pacmanagent.py` to `bfs.py` and fill the `get_action` function.

-Note that your implementation of BFS algorithm should only differ from A\* by its cost function and heuristic.
+	 - Your implementation of BFS should only differ from A\* by its cost function and heuristic.

+:warning: A penalty of **2 point** on the final grade will be applied if the files are not named based on the instructions above.

 ---

 ## Instructions

 This part is due by **October 13, 2019 at 23:59**.
 This is a **hard** deadline.
-The following instructions are divided into different questions.
-You're asked to follow this subdivision in your report.
-To do so, a [template](https://github.com/glouppe/info8006-introduction-to-ai/blob/modif_projets/projects/project1/template-project1.tex) is provided.

-In this first part of the project, only food dots are in the maze.
-No ghost is present.
+In this first part of the project, only food dots and Pacman are in the maze.
 Your task is to design an intelligent based on search algorithms (see [Lecture 2](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture2.md)) for eating all the dots as quickly as possible.

 To help you, the implementation of Depth-First Search (DFS) is available in the corresponding Python file dfs.py.
 We warn you that one of the TAs have coded this just after having a hard night trying to submit a journal paper a minut before the deadline.
 We have fixed most of the bugs but we might have left one of them.
 Please answer the appropriate question to tell us where the error was in the code, and how you have fixed it.
-Do not submit at all the DFS source code, tough.
-Once you have corrected the mistake, you can test this implementation of DFS using the following instruction once your Pacman environment has been activated:
+Do not submit at all the DFS source code, though.
+Once you have fixed the implementation and activated your Pacman environment (see our [Python tutorial](https://github.com/glouppe/info8006-introduction-to-ai/tree/master/python-tutorial#creating-a-conda-environment)), you can test DFS algorithm using the following commands:
 ```bash
 python run.py --agentfile dfs.py --layout medium
 ```
 When you want to test one of your implementation, just replace the script parameter `dfs.py` by the name of the file of the agent you want to test.
-If you want to explore more Pacman configurations, you can refer to [Usage section](https://github.com/glouppe/info8006-introduction-to-ai/blob/modif_projets/projects/README.md#usage)
+Refer to [Usage section](https://github.com/glouppe/info8006-introduction-to-ai/blob/master/projects/README.md#usage) for more details about the game parameters.

 You are asked to answer the following questions:
  1. **Problem statement**